 The Ascent Jacket

 My Ascent Jacket from Rohan is perfect for keeping me warm and dry whatever the English weather throws at me in October.
-It’s completely waterproof, highly wind resistant and highly breathable and has all the usual Rohan features of being hard wearing, easy to wash, fast drying and (possibly my favourite of all) crease resistant.
-I like to team it with a Malay T-shirt and a pair of waterproof Dry Roamers or Ambler Trousers, depending on the weather forecast.
+It’s completely waterproof, highly wind-resistant and highly breathable and has all the usual Rohan features of being hard-wearing, easy to wash, fast drying and (possibly my favourite of all) crease-resistant.
+I like to team it with this hooded top and a pair of waterproof Dry Roamers or Ambler Trousers, depending on the weather forecast.